 The development of this region has long been propelled by the hard work and tenacity of generations of residents whose big spirit defines the region.
 In the last two centuries, the region has grown and transformed from one of Canada's most successful fur trading posts, to an international supplier of salt, to the home of the world's largest industrial operation, the oil sands.
 This development has been made possible by ambition, innovation and big ideas.
-And now, as the next chapter in the development of this region is about to unfold, we bring forward a big plan for our future.
+And now, as the next chapter in the development of this region is about to unfold, we bring forward a big plan for

 This Plan outlines a path forward to harness Wood Buffalo's abundant opportunities, address its unique challenges and build a region, an urban centre, and a series of communities founded on the principles of sustainability.
-Wood Buffalo is Canada's largest regional municipality and is among its fastest growing, with a population that has doubled in the past ten years.
-The region's population is expected to more than double again in the next two decades, requiring new homes, retail opportunities, transportation solutions, and access to parks and open space.